 Bampak WPIP awarded the construction of the Mayes Canal Pedestrian and Bicycle Bridge.
 The 66m long bridge features decorative panel elements, coloured bridge decks, exposed pattern approaches as well as “glow in the dark” footpaths and will be an entry statement into the Mooloolaba area.
 Construction is on target to be completed on schedule despite some unique challenges such as building suspended headstocks over a channel open to vessels and water craft.

 Despite the unique challenges of working above a large body of water, the project was completed on schedule.

 Logan Enhancement Project – Logan

-Bampak has been awarded six bridge structures, 5 in the key hotspot area of the Logan Motorway/Beaudesert Road/Mt Lindesay Highway intersection upgrade.
-With 3 bridges already complete, traffic has been switched on to the newly constructed Beaudesert Road southbound bridge to accommodate the demolition and new construction of the northbound carriageway.
+Bampak were awarded six bridge structures, 5 in the key hotspot area of the Logan Motorway/Beaudesert Road/Mt Lindesay Highway intersection upgrade.
+When 3 bridges were completed, traffic has been switched on to the newly constructed Beaudesert Road southbound bridge to accommodate the demolition and new construction of the northbound carriageway.

-So far Bampak has poured more than 6,000m3 of concrete, tied over 1,000t of steel, and installed 92 precast bridge girders.
+Bampak poured more than 6,000m3 of concrete, tied over 1,000t of steel, and installed 92 precast bridge girders.
 Check out the video of our installation of the 60t, 32m long Super-T girders over the Logan Motorway

 Pelican Waters Lock & Weir and Bridge

 Pelican Waters Masterplan Community is currently being constructed on the southern end of the Sunshine Coast and once complete will be home to over 12,000 residents.Bampak has been contracted to construct three key components in the development – the Michael St Bridge, Lock Structure and the Weir.